Household Safety: Button Batteries

-Button batteries are small, coin-shaped batteries found in watches, toys, remote controls, calculators, and other small electronic devices.
-These shiny batteries can attract infants, toddlers, and preschoolers, who easily can put them in their mouths or ears or up their noses.
+Button batteries are small, shiny, coin-shaped batteries.
+They're used in devices like watches, toys, remote controls, flameless candles, holiday decorations, and hearing aids.
+They're dangerous for toddlers and kids, who easily can put them in their mouths, ears, or noses.

 Safe Battery Storage & Use